-Services PMI in the United States averaged 53.62 points from 2013 until 2020, reaching an all time high of 61 points in June of 2014 and a record low of 26.70 points in April of 2020.
+Services PMI in the United States averaged 53.89 points from 2013 until 2021, reaching an all time high of 61 points in June of 2014 and a record low of 26.70 points in April of 2020.
 This page provides the latest reported value for - United States Services PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-United States Services PMI - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020.
+United States Services PMI - data, historical chart, forecasts and calendar of releases - was last updated on April of 2021.

 Services PMI in the United States is expected to be 55.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Services PMI in the United States to stand at 52.00 in 12 months time.
 In the long-term, the United States Services PMI is projected to trend around 50.80 points in 2022, according to our econometric models.